tcallister/BBH-spin-q-correlations/docs/code.rst

 Running the inference:
 ----------------------

+We use the MCMC package *emcee* [1]_ to perform the majority of our inference and parameter estimation.
-Inference is done by calling these scripts, which invoke the likelihoods listed above together with various subsets of events.
+Inference with *emcee* is done by calling these scripts, which invoke the likelihoods listed above together with various subsets of events.
 Unless stated otherwise, the events used are the 44 BBHs in GWTC-2 with false alarm rates below one per year, excluding GW190814.

 .. list-table::